AbishekSh/market-signal-agent/README.md

 POST /telegram/webhook
 ```

 Telegram is optional.
-If `TELEGRAM_BOT_TOKEN` is absent, Telegram sending is skipped safely.
+If `TELEGRAM_BOT_TOKEN` is absent, Telegram sending is skipped.

 ## Scripts